-'The Computer Got It Wrong': How Facial Recognition Led To A False Arrest In Michigan
+'The Computer Got It Wrong': How Facial Recognition Led To False Arrest Of Black Man

 "[The detective] flips the third page over and says, 'So I guess the computer got it wrong, too.'
 And I said, 'Well, that's me,' pointing at a picture of my previous driver's license," Williams said of the interrogation with detectives. " 'But that guy's not me,' " he said, referring to the other photographs.

-"I picked it up and held it to my face and told him, 'I hope you don't think all black people look alike,' " Williams said.
+"I picked it up and held it to my face and told him, 'I hope you don't think all Black people look alike,' " Williams said.

 Williams was detained for 30 hours and then released on bail until a court hearing on the case, his lawyers say.